templaksh/templaksh.github.io/README.md

 We also display the number of trials needed and number of trials completed in each condition so that the user can track his/her progress.

+We also display a help text between the table of trials and the yellow box.
+This is because the user might not understand what to do when he/she uses the interface so the help text will prompt the user to do actions like clicking the next button, finding selected items and remind user to take breaks.

 We store the questionaire and other data in localStorage and download it at the end of the experiment

 Also, used the eventListener to enable and disable the click for radialMenu so we no longer need to just use right-click.
 We can use left-click (Easier for mobile devices) but we immediately disable the onclick to prevent repetition and enable it back after selection of an option.